New 'Champions Teachers' lessons available now | Inside UEFA

 Stars like Belgium’s Spanish coach Roberto Martinez, UEFA Chief of Women’s Football and former Ballon D’Or winner Nadine Kessler, Astana midfielder Abai Zhunussov and Qarabag’s Azerbaijani midfielder Gara Garayev can help put a smile on children's faces with personal takes on the oldest lesson in the school exercise book: dictation.

-The exercise is designed for 6–12-year-olds, with these four lessons available in Spanish, Russian, English and Azeri.
+The exercise is designed for 6–12-year-olds, with these four lessons available in Spanish, Kazakh, English and Azeri.
 Links at the bottom of the page can direct to other lessons in other languages.

 Children simply need to grab a pen and paper, pick a video, then write (or type) as the Champions Teacher reads a short excerpt from their favourite children's book or poem.
 To check results, download the PDF of the full text.